-5.2 Only the service user should be charged
+5.2 Only you should be charged

 The local authority cannot include income and capital belonging to your partner in the financial assessment.
 The guidance states the local authority 'has no power to assess couples or civil partners according to their joint resources.
 Each person must therefore be treated individually'.